419 Beacon is located on the south side of Beacon, between Gloucester and Hereford, with 417 Beacon to the east and 421 Beacon to the west.

 On November 19, 1888, 419 Beacon was acquired from Joshua G. Beals by James Jackson Storrow, an attorney and chief counsel to the Bell Telephone Company.
 He and his wife, Anne Amory (Dexter) Storrow, lived at 417 Beacon.

-By the 1888-1889 winter season, 419 Beacon was the home of William Bradshaw Byrnes, a dry goods commission merchant, and his wife Fanny Rebekah (Keeler) Byrnes.
+By the 1888-1889 winter season, 419 Beacon was the home of William Bradshaw Byrnes, a wholesale dry goods merchant, and his wife Fanny Rebekah (Keeler) Byrnes.
 They previously had lived at 20 Newbury.
 They continued to live at 419 Beacon during the 1890-1891 season, after which they moved to 30 Millmont.

 419 Beacon was not listed in the 1892 Blue Book.